-- 2.17 Exeter is a large economy, mainly dominated by businesses in the tertiary sector, which benefits from consumer and local business spending. - 2.18 The local resident labour market within Exeter has a relatively lower economic activity rate compared to the wider county and relatively high unemployment.
-However, this unemployment tends not to be long term and therefore is not a structural problem.
-As such the labour market is not considered to be tight and there is scope to improve prosperity through increasing local working opportunities. - 2.19 Many of the unemployed residents on Universal Credit are looking for jobs in the tertiary sector of the economy, which is commonly the type of jobs that will be available locally within Exeter.
-Increasing the number of these types of local jobs would bring more opportunities for local residents, including moving unemployed residents into paid employment and reducing the burden on local benefits. - 2.20 There are also new residents moving into Exeter, including a high proportion of single person households moving from outside of Devon into the City who will be adding to the labour market. - 2.21 In the next chapter, we will consider the type of employment opportunities that may generated by the proposed redevelopment of the Harlequins Centre, to see if they meet the potential for improving local resident prosperity in Exeter.
+- 2.18 Exeter is a large economy, mainly dominated by businesses in the tertiary sector, which benefits from consumer and local business spending. - 2.19 The local resident labour market within Exeter has a relatively lower economic activity rate compared to the wider county and relatively high unemployment.
+However, this unemployment tends not to be long term and therefore is not a structural problem, subject to any further or deepening impacts from the recent Covid-19 pandemic, which is known to have sharply impacted high streets.
+As such, the labour market is not considered to be tight and there is scope to improve prosperity through increasing local working opportunities. - 2.20 Many of the unemployed residents on Universal Credit are looking for jobs in the tertiary sector of the economy, which is commonly the type of job that will be available locally within Exeter.
+Increasing the number of these types of local jobs would bring more opportunities for local residents, which will be the type of jobs that will facilitate in moving unemployed residents into paid employment, reducing, in turn, the burden on local benefits. - 2.21 There are also new residents moving into the co-living accommodation in Exeter, including a high proportion of single person households moving from outside of Devon into the City, who will be adding to the labour market, and bringing with them new skills and new spending for local businesses to capture and absorb.
+Further to this, the next chapter will consider the type of employment opportunities that may catalysed by the proposed redevelopment of the Harlequins Centre, to see if they meet the potential for improving local resident prosperity in Exeter.